THE LIVING COMPOSERS PROJECT

 Such is life; Oh, Nuncle.
 Vox Quartet (2003)

-CRWTH; In Respite (version for piano); BOBOK; Hell (a small detail) (original version); Sleep Dirt (Frank Zappa); Encyclopédie; Pirouette; Esquisse pour la Fleur Inverse No. 3; The Black Page (Frank Zappa).
+CRWTH; In Respite (version for piano); Bobok; Hell (a small detail) (original version); Sleep Dirt (Frank Zappa); Encyclopédie; Pirouette; Esquisse pour la Fleur Inverse No. 3; The Black Page (Frank Zappa).
 Tony Gray, piano; Rosamonde Quartet; CRWTH; Ensemble SIC (Zig-Zag Territoires: ZZT 040302, 2004)